untied/table_of_goods/README.md

-# table-of-goods
+# Table of Goods

-> Example project
+> An example of the single page site made in Vue.js

 ## Build Setup